 Aluminum

-- cans – Do not crush.
-Flattened cans may end up in paper bales and then are thrown away at the paper mill.
+• cans – Do not crush.
+If a can is entirely flat, it may end up in paper bales at the sorting facility and then be thrown away at the paper mill.
+Put entirely flat aluminum cans in the scrap metal collection bin at the Bainbridge Island Senior/Community Center

 Glass